 Publishing a book represents, for many faculty, the ultimate scholarly challenge.
 In fact the prestige surrounding book publishing may be so intimidating that it prevents faculty from even drafting a proposal, let alone approaching prospective publishers.
-All part-time and full-time faculty are welcome to attend.
+All adjunct and full-time faculty are welcome!

 3:30 PM - 4:30 PM